 While major courses should be outsourced to training course providers, there’s a case for creating a package of short courses run in-house.

 Ideally, these are single day to 5-day programs designed to put one or more employees through a highly tailored program that specifically relates to the work performed at the company.
 As such, it isn’t going to be knowledge they can acquire elsewhere.

 When appropriate, create multiple levels to courses that are frequently required to let employees build their skills incrementally.

 When Standard Operation Procedure documentation is not available, look at short videos to fill in any gaps.

 For instance, there’s nothing wrong with an employee who needs to brush up their intermediate or advanced skills on Microsoft Excel and jumps on a YouTube video tutorial to do so.
 Similarly, taking an inexpensive or free course on Udemy or another learning platform is also appropriate.

 Build training time into the weekly schedule for all employees.
 This way, they won’t feel guilty about training during working hours.

 Employee training and growth takes many valid forms.
-Conferences certainly have their place, as do formal external and internal … Read More...
+Conferences certainly have their place, as do formal external and internal courses, … Read More...